transcrobes/transcrobes/DEVELOPMENT.md

 ## Backend Requirements

-You will need to install these on your development machine.
+You will need to install the following on your development machine and be familiar with how they work.
 All commands listed here should be run on `bash` (they might work elsewhere but aren't supported).

 - [Docker](https://www.docker.com/).
 - [Docker Compose](https://docs.docker.com/compose/install/).